antvis/G6/docs/manual/middle/elements/edges/defaultEdge.en.md

 #### style
 `style` is an object to configure the stroke color, shadow, and so on.
-Here is the commonly used attributes in `style`:
+Here is the commonly used properties in `style`:

 | Name | Required | Type | Remark |
 | --- | --- | --- | --- |